alphalemon/alphalemon-docs/add-custom-block.rst

 AlphaLemon CMS requires you to implement a new class derived from the **AlBlockManager** object.

-This class can be placed everywhere into the FancyBlockBundle folder, but it is a best practice to ad it under the **FancyBlockBundle/Core/Block** folder.
+This class can be placed everywhere into the bundle's folder, but it is a best practice to add it insite the **[Bundle]/Core/Block** folder.

 The command just run had already added this class for you, as follows:

 .. code-block:: php

+    // src/AlphaLemon/Block/BootstrapButtonTutorialBlockBundle/Core/Block/AlBlockManagerBootstrapButtonTutorialBlock.php
-    namespace Acme\FancyBlockBundle\Core\Block;
+    namespace AlphaLemon\BootstrapButtonTutorialBlockBundle\Core\Block;

     use AlphaLemon\AlphaLemonCmsBundle\Core\Content\Block\AlBlockManager;

     /**
-    * Description of AlBlockManagerFancyBlock
+    * Description of BootstrapButtonTutorialBlockBundle */
-    */
-    class AlBlockManagerFancyBlock extends AlBlockManager
+    class BootstrapButtonTutorialBlockBundle extends AlBlockManager
     {
         public function getDefaultValue()
         {